ohinder/Everest/README.md

-# Everest
+# About Everest

+* work in progress *

-An optimization solver for problems of the form:
+Everest is an interior point optimization solver for problems of the form:

 min f(x)